ar-tracking/UnrealDTrackSample/Readme.md

 <br><br>

-Finally you can test this configuration in _Play In Editor_ mode.
+Finally you can test this configuration in _Play In Editor_ (PIE) mode.

 <br>

-## Preparation of Shipping and Developement Builds
+## Preparation of Shipping and Development Builds

-The procedure above assumes you manually configure DTrack as a Live Link source each time you start UE4Editor.<br>
+The procedure above assumes you manually configure DTrack as a Live Link source each time you start _UE4Editor_.
 For shipping or developement builds you can automate this step by first creating a _Live Link Preset_ in the _Window > Live Link_ dialog:

 ![Live Link preset](Doc/images/LL-preset.png)